docxology/mdkv/paper/mdkv_paper.md

 - `Track`: a single Markdown track with `track_id`, `track_type`, `language`, `path`, `content`, and invariant checks (valid type, non‑empty id, `path` under `tracks/`).
 - `MDKVDocument`: an in‑memory aggregate with metadata (`title`, `authors`, `created`, `version`, and `metadata` map) and a mapping `track_id → Track`.
 It provides helpers for adding/removing tracks, renaming, content updates, language listing, and metadata set/get/remove.
+- Invariants are validated eagerly on construction and update; violations raise narrow exceptions (`ValueError`, `ValidationError`).

 The core also surfaces `allowed_track_types()` and validation types (`ValidationError`, `ValidationIssue`).